jgraham0325/land-register-api-docs/docs/api-documentation/V1.19/index.md

 address) and password, returning JWT ID, Access and Refresh tokens if successful.
 **The JWT ID and Access tokens are valid for one hour, meanwhile the Refresh token is valid for 1 day.** Once the ID token has been acquired it can be added to all protected resource requests made via swagger using the Authorize button.
-Users who have has their account disabled will not be able to successfully.
+Users who have had their account disabled will not be able to successfully authenticate.
 {: .govuk-body}

 Example response: